bszabo27/GoogleSheetsArduino/README.md

 # GoogleSheetsArduino
-Integration of Arduino and Google Sheets API with Google Scripts
+Integration of Arduino and Google Sheets API with Google Scripts using @electronicsguy's HTTPSRedirect class